andrewbaxter/good-ormning/readme.md

 ## Usage details

+### Features

+- `pg` - enables generating code for PostgreSQL
+- `sqlite` - enables generating code for Sqlite
+- `chrono` - enable datetime field/expression types

 ### Schema IDs and IDs

+"Schema IDs" are internal ids used for matching fields across versions, to identify renames, deletes, etc. Schema IDs must not change once used in a version.
+I recommend using randomly generated IDs, via a macro.
+Changing Schema IDs is treated like a delete followed by a create.

-IDs are used both in SQL and Rust, so must be valid in both (however, some munging is applied to ids in Rust if they clash with keywords).
+"IDs" are used both in SQL (for fields) and Rust (in parameters and returned data structures), so must be valid in both (however, some munging is automatically applied to ids in Rust if they clash with keywords).
 Depending on the database, you can change IDs arbitrarily between schema versions but swapping IDs in consecutive versions isn't currently supported - if you need to do swaps do it over three different versions (like `v0`: `A` and `B`, `v1`: `A_` and `B`, `v2`: `B` and `A`).

-Schema IDs are internal ids used for matching fields across versions, to identify renames, deletes, etc. Schema IDs must not change once used in a version.
-I recommend using randomly generated IDs, via a macro.

-### Types and queries
+### Query, expression and fields types

 Use `type_*` `field_*` functions to get type builders for use in expressions/fields.
 Use `new_insert/select/update/delete` to get a query builder for the associated query type.

 There are also some helper functions for building queries, see

+- `field_param`, a shortcut for a parameter matching the type and name of a field
 - `set_field`, a shortcut for setting field values in INSERT and UPDATE
-- `field_eq`, a shortcut for an expression equating a field and a parameter
+- `eq_field`, `gt_field`, `gte_field`, `lt_field`, `lte_field` are shortcuts for expressions comparing a field and a parameter with the same type
 - `expr_and`, a shortcut for AND expressions

 for the database you're using.